15 Fascinating Facts About Your Favorite Games

 Words With Friends saved a man’s life

 Had Georgie Fletcher never signed on to play the mobile game Words With Friends, her husband, Simon, might be dead.
 Georgie, who lives in Australia, struck up a friendship via the game’s chat feature with frequent opponent Beth Legler from Missouri.
 One day, Georgie told Beth that Simon hadn’t been feeling well.
 Beth relayed his symptoms to her husband, Larry—who is a doctor.
 Larry insisted that the Fletchers go to the hospital immediately.
 It was good advice: Simon’s doctors discovered a 99 percent blockage near his heart, which, left untreated, would have certainly been fatal.
+(If you love games, these tic-tac-toe tricks will have you winning every time.)

 It took Rubik a month to solve his cube